Driver's License Privileges After DUI

 - Attending court-ordered treatment.

-Find an Administrative License Suspension Lawyer in Columbus
+Find an Administrative License Suspension Lawyer in Cincinnati

 If you have lost your driving privileges after being arrested for OVI in Central Ohio, it will be in your best interest to immediately retain legal counsel.
-The Joslyn Law Firm defends clients in communities throughout Franklin County, Madison County, Delaware County, Licking County, Fairfield County, and Pickaway County.
+The Joslyn Law Firm defends clients in communities throughout Hamilton County, Greene County, Butler County, Franklin County, Clinton County, and Clermont County.